 Of course the book will be lavishly illustrated with multi-colour borders, as well as with photographs of original proofs and other work from the press.

 A. Probably 60 copies.
-Full stamped leather, with many borders accompanying the text, some folding out, and a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
+Full stamped leather, with many borders accompanying the text, some folding out, with a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
 Accompanied by a portfolio containing all the oversized borders, possibly recreations of some Curwen borders not present in type, new borders created for this book, plus one original Curwen proof.
 Approximately 250 pages.
 Boxed.

 B. About 40 copies.
-As above, but Quarter cloth with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
+As above, but quarter leathe with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
 Slipcased.

 C. Up to 50 copies.
-Book as in B. Photographic frontispiece.
+Book as in B, but quarter cloth binding.
 Slipcased.

 PLEASE NOTE that the prices given here are only estimates, and may very well rise: costs of paper, binding materials (the bindings are not yet designed), labour, and type continue to rise, and the pricing of books this far in advance, especially books of this complexity (for example, with considerable photographic work having to be sent out of house) is problematic.
 We have slightly modified the number of copies of the A and B states, because of very heavy demand for the A copies, of which most copies are subscribed.
 However, if increasing demand for them is made apparent during the first few months of production we may be able to raise the number slightly, perhaps lowering the number of B state copies in turn.